 All students must have completed at least 25 hours of pre-clinical experiences/guided observations prior to enrolling in their first Clinical Practicum in Audiology.
-These hours will be completed throughout the Professional Issues courses.
+These hours will be completed throughout the Professional Issues courses and will be recorded and approved via CALIPSO.